medusajs/medusa/docs/content/quickstart/quick-start-docker.md

 - Stripe as payment provider
 - SendGrid as email notification provider
-- Manual fulfilment as fulfilment provider
+- Manual fulfilment as a fulfilment provider

 Additionally, we will spin up a PostgreSQL database and a Redis server, both required for Medusa to run.
 In this quick start, we will use docker to seamlessly set up these resources.